ataboo/FlangeAssist/README.md

 Tell your jealous friends with IPhones about the JavaScript (cross-device) rewrite at http://atasoft.altervista.org

-Main features so far (v0.15):
+Main features so far (v0.16):
 -Paycheque Calculator (based on 146 Maintenance Agreement) -ASME flange tool (provides details based on flange size and rating) -Torque pattern generator
 -List of links to Canadian Boilermaker halls.

 Features to come:
--Tax for other provinces (Starting on it now) -Component weight estimator
+-Tax for other provinces (BC, AB, ON done)
+-Component weight estimator
 -More general trade reference material
 -Shop fitting calculations (nozzle location/measure-back for pipe joints, etc.)